Wojtek54/baza-danych-gr3/plik.md

 primary key(adres_budynku, nazwa_izby),
 metraz int unsigned,
 id_wl' at line 2

-mysql> create table izba( adres_budynku, nazwa_izby, primary key(adres_budynku, nazwa_izby), metraz int unsigned, id_wlasciciela int, foreign key(id_wlasciciela) references postac(id_postaci) on delete cascade;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ', nazwa_izby, primary key(adres_budynku, nazwa_izby), metraz int unsigned, id_wl' at line 1 mysql> create table izba( adres_budynku int primary key, nazwa_izby int primary key, metraz int unsigned, id_wlascici ela int, foreign key(id_wlasciciela) references postac(id_postaci) on delete cascade;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '' at line 1 mysql> create table "izba"( adres_budynku int primary key, nazwa_izby int primary key, metraz int unsigned, id_wlasciciela int, foreign key(id_wlasciciela) references postac(id_postaci) on delete cascade;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '"izba"( adres_budynku int primary key, nazwa_izby int primary key, metraz int un' at line 1 mysql> create table 'izba'( adres_budynku int primary key, nazwa_izby int primary key, metraz int unsigned, id_wlasciciela int, foreign key(id_wlasciciela) references postac(id_postaci) on delete cascade;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ''izba'( adres_budynku int primary key, nazwa_izby int primary key, metraz int un' at line 1 mysql> create table 'izba'( adres_budynku int not null, nazwa_izby int not null,primary key(adres_budynku, nazwa_izby metraz int unsigned, id_wlasciciela int, foreign key(id_wlasciciela) references postac(id_postaci) on delete cascade ;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ''izba'( adres_budynku int not null, nazwa_izby int not null,primary key(adres_bu' at line 1 mysql> create table 'izba'( adres_budynku int not null, nazwa_izby int not null,primary key(adres_budynku, nazwa_izby) metraz int unsigned,wlasciciel int null, foreign key(wlasciciel) references postac(id_postaci) on delete cascade;  ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ''izba'( adres_budynku int not null, nazwa_izby int not null,primary key(adres_bu' at line 1 mysql> create table "izba"( adres_budynku int not null, nazwa_izby int not null,primary key(adres_budynku, nazwa_izby) metraz int unsigned,wlasciciel int null, foreign key(wlasciciel) references postac(id_postaci) on delete cascade;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '"izba"( adres_budynku int not null, nazwa_izby int not null,primary key(adres_bu' at line 1 mysql> create table izba( adres_budynku int not null, nazwa_izby int not null,primary key(adres_budynku, nazwa_izby) metraz int unsigned,wlasciciel int null, foreign key(wlasciciel) references postac(id_postaci) on delete cascade);
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'metraz int unsigned,wlasciciel int null, foreign key(wlasciciel) references post' at line 1 mysql> create table izba( adres_budynku int not null, nazwa_izby varchar(40) not null,primary key(adres_budynku, nazw a_izby) metraz int unsigned,wlasciciel int null, foreign key(wlasciciel) references postac(id_postaci) on delete casc ade);
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'metraz int unsigned,wlasciciel int null, foreign key(wlasciciel) references post' at line 1 mysql> create table izba( adres_budynku varchar(40) not null, nazwa_izby varchar(40) not null,primary key(adres_budyn ku, nazwa_izby), metraz int unsigned,wlasciciel int null, foreign key(wlasciciel) references postac(id_postaci) on de lete cascade);
+mysql> create table izba( adres_budynku varchar(40) not null, nazwa_izby varchar(40) not null,primary key(adres_budyn
+ku, nazwa_izby), metraz int unsigned,wlasciciel int null, foreign key(wlasciciel) references postac(id_postaci) on de
+lete cascade);